Transit (Seghers novel): Reception

-Box office

-The film grossed approximately $1.45 million worldwide, with a domestic total of $815,290 and an international total of $639,024.

-Adaptation from novel to film

-Setting & time period

-In adapting Transit, Petzold deliberately removed references to WWII, blending modern and historical elements to evoke a timeless narrative.
-The film's atmospheric style relies on visual cues rather than explicit textual references from the novel, shifting the narrative focus from inner monologue to visible actions and behavior.

-Differences in tone & style

-The novel's tone is more introspective, while Petzold’s film adaptation emphasizes ambiguity, particularly in its open-ended conclusion.
-The shift from a sympathetic protagonist in Seghers' book to Petzold’s more complex characterization encourages a nuanced interpretation of the refugee experience.

-Critical reactions to refugee portrayal

-Anna Seghers' Transit (1944) drew mixed reactions, particularly regarding its portrayal of refugees.
+Transit received mixed reactions, particularly regarding its portrayal of refugees.
 While some reviewers acknowledged the inherent tragedy of Seghers' subject matter, others found her depiction of the protagonist less sympathetic than expected for a war refugee.
 For example, Helen Bower, writing for the Detroit Free Press on May 14, 1944, expressed detachment, noting that although "the refugees pouring a floodtide into Marseille is tragic and moving of itself," the author's style left her "personally, cold."

 Henry Miller, in his Town & Country review (August 1945), echoed a similar sentiment.
 He argued that "the sympathy one has for the countless, nameless refugees is diverted from him," suggesting that the protagonist's plight was as much a result of "his own stupidity and inertia" as it was of the war itself.

-Reviews

-1944 reviews

 Milton Merlin of the Los Angeles Times offered a more positive take, comparing Transit to H.E.
 Bates’ Fair Stood the Wind for France.
 He described Seghers' work as "the story of the uprooted millions in frantic migration" and found the narrative effective in capturing the chaotic displacement of refugees during the war.
 Miller, however, offered a more complex view in his Town & Country review, interpreting Transit as a reflection of the "disregard for the dignity of life" seen in both war and peace.
 While admiring its themes, Miller ultimately critiqued the novel as "too expertly done," and compared the protagonist to the detached figure in Arthur Koestler’s works.